 - Statistics (3 Credits) is required.
-STAT 1200 Introductory Statistical Reasoning or STAT 1300 Elementary Statistics (3 Credits) taken on campus will satisfy MU’s math reasoning proficiency (MRP) requirement.
+STAT 1200 Introductory Statistical Reasoning or STAT 1400 Elementary Statistics for Life Sciences (3 Credits) taken on campus will satisfy MU’s math reasoning proficiency (MRP) requirement.

 - A C-range grade or better is required.

-- Prerequisite: MATH 1100 College Algebra with a C-range grade or better or an exemption from College Algebra credit.
+- Prerequisite: MATH 1100 College Algebra or MATH 1050 Quantitative Reasoning with a C-range grade or better or an exemption from this requirement.
 To ensure that the class is MRP certified, students should avoid taking this course elsewhere.

 - Additional courses (6 Credits) Courses approved by CUE as a Biological, Physical or Mathematical Science counts toward this requirement.
 Class attributes in myZou will state: Biological Science, Physical Science or Mathematical Science.